Quantum Seniority-based Subspace Expansion: Linear Combinations of Short-Circuit Unitary Transformations for the Electronic Structure Problem: Q-SENSE Algorithm

-In principle, one can go further by unpairing more electrons in singlet CSFs, this would require additional spherical tensor operators to preserve $\hat{S}^2$.
-The choice of initial CSFs is one of the degrees of freedom in Q-SENSE.
+In principle, one can go further by unpairing more electrons in singlet CSFs; this would require additional combinations of spherical tensor operators to preserve $\hat{S}^2$.
+The choice of initial CSFs (i.e., the $\{\hat V_\mu\}$ set) is one of the degrees of freedom in Q-SENSE.
+Note that the set of singly occupied orbitals is fully determined by $\hat{V}_\mu$.